Magyartanulas/magyartanulas.github.io/Section6.md

   * B: De vagy, kicsit elfoglalt vagyok. - (But you are, I'm a litle busy).

 * A: Te nem szereted az AWS-t, igaz?
 (You don't like AWS, right?)
-  * B: Nem, ők túl zajos nekem.
-(No, they are too noisy for me.)
+  * B: Nem, szerintem, hogy ők túl zajos.
+(No, I think they are too noisy.)
   * B: Dehogynem!
 Imádom őket!
 (Of course I do!
 I love (adore) them!)

  ---